 Focus on:

-If you need help pulling this apart, Credit Booster AI can analyze your credit report and flag the exact errors worth disputing - it's built for this kind of forensic review.
+If you need help pulling this apart, a walkthrough on Credit Booster AI can analyze your credit report and flag the exact errors worth disputing - it's built for this kind of forensic review.

 Send your dispute by mail with return receipt.
 Yes, online disputes are faster, but mail creates a paper trail that matters if things escalate.
 Under 15 U.S.C. § 1681i, the bureau has 30 days to investigate after receiving your dispute.